TesteurManiak/twitch_api_flutter/README.md

 final _twitchClient = TwitchClient(clientId: clientId, redirectUri: redirectUri);
 ```

-Now that you have initialized the client the last step before using the method will be to manage the first connection with your twitch account.
+Now that you have initialized the client the last step before using the method will be to manage the first connection with your twitch account and initialize the token you will receive.
 You can find a complete example of an implementation using the package [flutter_webview_plugin]().

 ``` dart
 const clientId = "<YOUR_CLIENT_ID>";